ssddq/editor/README.md

 * Every frame, the relevant portion of the file is read from the disk and merged with the editor state into (essentially) a `Stream (Of Char) IO ()`.
 The stream is terminated as soon as the renderer has consumed enough characters to fill the given render area.

-* Syntax highlighting is provided by streaming the results of a stateful `flatparse` parser `state -> Parser e (Color, State)`.
+* Syntax highlighting is provided by streaming the results of a stateful `flatparse` parser with signature `state -> Parser e (Color, state)`.
 The parser is fed chunks of bytestrings with some minimal length (currently 512), and the results are streamed as they are produced.

   Parsers manage their own internal state (which may be trivial), and can request a limited amount of context (currently 512 bytes) so that they can begin parsing earlier than the start of the render area.